SEACrowd/seacrowd-datahub/LANGUAGES.md

 A creole is a language that comes from a simplified version of another language, or the mix of two or more languages.
 In Singapore, people speak a creole that's mostly based on English.
 Any creoles that are based on SEA official and/or indigenous languages (e.g., Singlish is based on English) are welcome!

+## I want to submit a SEA language/dialect/creole that doesn't exist in the existing options.

+Please contact the `moderators` on Discord so we can help to add it.